How to Turn an Old T-Shirt into an Earth Day Tote Bag

 With a name like Lily, I’ve always been a bit of a hippie at heart.
 My favorite childhood memories are the feeling of fresh earth beneath my toes, vibrant grass tickling my ankles, and intricate wild flowers waving in the breeze.
 Taking inspiration from my wild flower memories I created this design for Earth Day.
 This pretty little bloom uses the reduce, reuse, recycle arrows for petals and instead of a pollen filled center it wishes you a Happy Earth Day!
 But what’s the best feature of this design?
 You can use it too!

-Click here and you can download the FREE cut file so you can start heat applying this encouraging Earth Day design!
+Click here to download the FREE CUT FILE so you can start heat applying this encouraging Earth Day design!
 Not sure where you want to apply it first?
 Try this Earth Day inspired craft.

 - Siser Weeder